tyoeer/fusta-femas/ARCHITECTURE.md

 ## UI / Leptos

 Fusta Femas is build using/on [the Leptos framework](https://leptos.dev) for UI.
-This allows us to make our UI directly in the browser, and also handles communication with the running program.
+This allows us to render our UI directly in the browser, while also managing communication with the not-browser part.

 This leads to two overlapping modules:
 - The server, which runs as a separate program, and does all the feed management stuff. \